Architecture

 | 5 | Writes auth profile to ~/.openclaw/agents/main/agent/auth-profiles.json |

-Re-run after OpenClaw updates to re-apply the MCP patch.
+Re-run after OpenClaw updates to refresh plugin registration and model config.

 Source files